gcammisa/Dreamcatcher-App-Photo-Downloader/README.md

+# The Dreamcatcher App is no more, so this obviously won't work and is unmaintained

 # Dreamcatcher App Photo Downloader

 A simple tool to download the full resolution pictures of photos posted in the DREAMCATCHER android and iOS application.